 Sonoma State University

 I grew up in a working-class family on the East Coast and I am originally a "Jersey Girl."
 I'm also a first generation college-student, my mother having dropped out of high school when she was sixteen to work and support her family.
 During a sometimes tumultuous childhood, I found refuge and escape inside the pages of my favorite books, often old classics I would find at my Grandmother's house, like Little Women.
 I was a regular at the local library and spent many hours pouring over the shelves in the children's section.
-Folklore and mythology were some of my favorite tales--stories of places both exotic and far away.

-Maybe because of all those books filled with far away places, I left the East Coast 20 years ago for a place about as far away from my home as you can get and still be in the transcontinental USA.
+Maybe because of all those books aboyut all those far away places, I left the East Coast over 20 years ago for a place about as far away from my home as you can get and still be in the transcontinental USA.
 I came to California in the late 80's, with just my suitcase and a desire to see and experience something new.
 I fell in love with the Northern California landscape and now consider myself a native.
-I've been teaching part-time at SRJC since 1996.
+I've been teaching at SRJC since 1996.
 I feel like the students here are a reflection of the journey I began all those years ago in the pages of a book, and one that continues even now.
 I learn from my students every day.
 I relish your optimism and believe in your power to make a difference.

 Professional Areas of Interest: